The National Museum Of Alexandria

 The National Museum Of Alexandria is located on Horeya Street and is the former residence of a prominent timber-trading businessman, Asa'ad Basily.
 He constructed his villa in the Italian style.
 It stretches over an area of 3,480 meters.
 The palace was a popular gathering place for many high-level people in the past century, particularly in the 1930s and 1940s.

-Basily lived in this house until 1953, and then he sold it to the American embassy for 53,000 Egyptian pounds.
-In 1996 Egypt's Supreme Council of Antiquities bought it for 13 million pounds and converted it into a museum by the beginning of the 2000s.
+Basily lived in this house until 1953, then sold it to the American embassy for 53,000 Egyptian pounds.
+In 1996, Egypt's Supreme Council of Antiquities bought it for 13 million pounds and converted it into a museum by the beginning of the 2000s.

 Opening Of The Museum

 The museum was first opened to the public in September of 2002 and displays more than 1,800 items from different eras, including the Pharaonic, Ptolemaic (which flourished greatly in Alexandria), Roman, Byzantine, and Islamic.